Home | Intro | Contributors | Ratings Key | Cuisines | Locations | Location Codes | What's Good | What's New | Alphabetical List | Send a Review

 Beamsville is west of Niagara-on-the-Lake (and east of Grimsby).

-Fonthill is "approximately 15 minutes off the Niagara wine bench, and within easy driving distance from Niagara-on-the-Lake, St. Catharines and Niagara Falls, Ontario."
+Fonthill was once described as "approximately 15 minutes off the Niagara wine bench, and within easy driving distance from Niagara-on-the-Lake, St. Catharines and Niagara Falls, Ontario."

 Fort Erie is across the Peace Bridge, about 10 minutes from downtown Buffalo.